Mandatory Student Orientation

 |Program term||Mandatory orientation date||Time||Location|

-Students studying on the following program providers do not attend the in-person orientation at Murray State.
-Check with your provider to see if you have additional orientation requirements.
-All study abroad students complete the online Canvas orientation.
+ALL education abroad students complete the online Canvas Orientation.
+However, students studying on the following program providers do not attend the in-person orientation at Murray State.
+Inquire with your provider to complete your program orientation requirements.

 - International Business Seminar